Underactive thyroid and weight issues

 Ive then had to work like anyone else here to get my eating and exercise on point while i balance keeping my milk supply going so i can feed my son

-Anything else you would like to know
+Anything else you would like to know2 -

 @ruqayyahsmum so sorry to hear all you went through and thanks for sharing all your issues with me.
 I just found a bit contradictory with your post about having had the surgery.
 Yes no magic potions, but still surgery.
-The op seems to be in a delicate mental position now, and you've had your struggles too as you just shared.
+The op seems to be in a delicate mental position now, and you've had your struggles too as you just shared.1

-I have already responded to this thread, but let me spell some things out for you to illustrate the position of one of the people who is encouraging the OP:
+I have already responded to this thread, but let me spell some things out for you to illustrate the position of one of the people who is encouraging the OP:- I have a benign brain tumor which somewhat impairs my cognitive functioning (my posts on here often reflect this)

-• I have chronic daily migraines.
+- I have chronic daily migraines.
 Most are minor.
 Some aren't.

-• I have celiac disease.
+- I have celiac disease.

-• I have degenerative disc disease which has led to scoliosis.
+- I have degenerative disc disease which has led to scoliosis.

-• I have osteoarthritis and psoriatic arthritis.
+- I have osteoarthritis and psoriatic arthritis.

-• I have Hashimoto's disease.
+- I have Hashimoto's disease.

-• I am post-menopausal (I will be 55 in a couple of months).
+- I am post-menopausal (I will be 55 in a couple of months).

 You know what made all of this worse?
 Being fat and inactive and doing nothing about it.
 You know what else makes it all worse?
 Feeling like a victim to all of it.